References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The change management system must contain a process for implementing all changes and assessing the risks associated with changes.All changes must be notified to the CAA.
+must contain a process for implementing all changes and assessing the risks

-All changes, whether they require prior approval or not, must be notified to the CAA and submitted to the CAA by email to email@example.com.
+Changes that may require review and/or prior approval, must be notified to the CAA and submitted to the CAA via e mail to email@example.com.

-Where the change requires prior approval, the relevant documents should accompany the ATM change notification form SRG 1430.
+Where the change may require review and/or prior approval, the relevant documents should accompany the ATM change notification form SRG 1430.

 Where the change is a Supplementary Instruction (SI) the SI is to accompany the ATM change notification form SRG 1430.